 Affect regulation and emotional processing can be used to notice our experiences and use them to explore underlying anxiety, rather than avoidance strategies.

 Attending to the present moment: to let go of thoughts and sensations through a change of focus from then to now.
-That’s a single line that contains a lot of potential and a whole industry has grown up around meditation and improved well-being
+That’s a single line that contains a lot of potential and a whole industry has grown up around meditation and improved well-being.
+In practice, when you notice the rumination, remind yourself to STOP and describe what you can actually see and hear around you.

-Personally, I encourage you to enjoy something!
+Another safe experiment I’d encourage to consider is to enjoy something!
 Find something enjoyable to do today.
 It’s possible to be too earnest about reaching Nirvana!

 Think it out?
-Can the cognitive element of worry help process emotional topics at an abstract conceptual level?
-After all, the aim of affect regulation is to reduce emotional arousal, so why not address the ‘triggers’ such as intrusive images in our head?
+Can elements of worry help be processed by abstract thoughts?
+Probably not.
+The main aim of affect regulation is to reduce emotional arousal, so why not address the ‘triggers’ such as intrusive images in our head by controlled breathing and slowing down?

 Drivers and Injunctions can reinforce negative meta-cognitive beliefs (that is: beliefs about our beliefs).
 This may bolster experiential/emotional avoidance.
 Allowers might help you inoculate yourself from such beliefs.